-Alexander in his snow fort.
+In his snow fort.

 Alexander and dad after finishing a snow monkey.
 (Why wait to eat snow banks when you can snatch it right out of the air?!)

-Cleaned up after one storm.
+Clean up after one storm.

 Ice crystals on an attic window at dusk.